 Two positions in the C-suite facilitate the overall success of the demand gen team – the chief growth officer (CGO) and chief revenue officer (CRO).
 The CGO monitors all aspects of the business that helps drive growth, and the CRO ensures that the company is leveraging all marketing opportunities to generate the most sales.

 Please click here for more details on building a demand gen team that consistently produces results for your company.

 The experienced marketing recruiters at Cowen Partners have a long-standing reputation for excellence when it comes to connecting companies with the brightest marketing minds in their industry.
-We are up-to-date on the latest marketing trends, strategies, best practices, and technologies, and we take great care while applying deep expertise to identify the best candidates for our clients’ needs.
-That is why the executive headhunters at Cowen Partners are the partners who leaders trust and rely on for their marketing and demand generation recruitment needs.
+We are up to date on the latest marketing trends, strategies, best practices, and technologies, and we take great care while applying deep expertise to identify the best candidates for our clients’ needs.
+That is why Cowen Partners is one of the nation’s top executive search firms — and why we are the partners who leaders trust and rely on for their marketing and demand generation recruitment needs.
 It is also why Cowen Partners is one of the top marketing recruitment agencies in the U.S.

 Check out our industry-leading executive search resources to see why Cowen Partners is a top sales and marketing executive search firm in New York City, Chicago, Seattle, Dallas, Los Angeles, and beyond: